 His counterpart in the Presbyterian Church in Canada was Peter Brown, editor of the Banner: his family was publisher of the Toronto Globe, now known as The Globe and Mail.
 He was a father of Canadian Confederation.

 When The United Church of Canada was formed in 1925, Methodist, Presbyterian and Congregationalist publications merged into The New Outlook.
 By 1939, church leaders decided the magazine needed a name that more aptly celebrated the growing, confident young denomination.
-Since its name change, The United Church Observer has had only five changes in editorial leadership: Rev. A.J.
-Wilson (1939-55); Rev. Al Forrest (1955-79); Hugh McCullum (1980-90); Muriel Duncan (1990-2006); and the current editor, David Wilson.
+Since its name change, The United Church Observer has had only six changes in editorial leadership: Rev. A.J.
+Wilson (1939-55); Rev. Al Forrest (1955-79); Hugh McCullum (1980-90); Muriel Duncan (1990-2006); David Wilson (2006-2017); and the current editor, Jocelyn Bell.

 Since 1986, The Observer has been independently incorporated, which makes it unique among major North American denominational publications.
 The magazine sets its own editorial policies and program and is overseen by its own board of directors.
 While it maintains a healthy relationship with The United Church of Canada, it does not speak as the denomination’s official voice, receiving only about 7 percent of its funding from the United Church’s General Council.
 Other funding comes from individual subscriptions, newsstand purchases, the Friends of the Observer Fund and government grants.
 The Observer’s financial and legal independence permits the publication to comment freely on matters within and outside The United Church of Canada.
 Says editor Wilson: “In the same way that The United Church of Canada is part of the Canadian identity, an independent Observer is inextricably part of the United Church identity — one of those unique features of the United Church that Canadians admire, whether they’re in the pews or on the sidelines.”